sinsunsan/sinsunsan.github.io/_posts/2016-12-6-angular2-main-differences-with-angular-1.md

 ### The ES6 modules

-ES6  typescript introduce the javascript modules syntax import { myModule} from '../../file.js'; It is nice because it allow to related what each file need in a much more declarative way.
+ES6  typescript introduce the javascript modules syntax `import { myModule} from '../../file.js';`

+It is nice because it allow to define what each files need in a declarative style.
-The previous way to do that was simply add many script  files in a html file, or concatenate a bunch of file.
-But not explicit relation was made without those files.
+The previous way to do that, was simply to add many scripts files in a html fil.
+Or concatenate a bunch of files in one files.
+But no explicit relations was set between those files.

-With the modules every file "require" / "import" the files it need to execute.
-If you practice Node.js you should be familiar with that.
-But
+With the modules, every file "require" / "import" the files it need to execute properly.
+If you practice Node.js you should be familiar with that and the  really simple idea it is.

 ### **You need a package loader!**